Skip to content

 miDmi ; where Dmi=a priori distribution for mi ; andhiDhi ; where Dhi=a priori distribution for hi

-In the example that follows, we demonstrate MCMC inversion for a 6-layered earth, including the half-space being imaged using Rayleigh waves.
-THe prior distribution assumes all layers have uncorrelated shear wave velocities bounded between 3.5 and 5km/s, defined using a uniform distribution, and layered thickness values vary between 15 and 25 km for all the layers above the half-space.
+In the example that follows, we demonstrate MCMC inversion for a 3-layered earth, including the half-space, imaged using Rayleigh waves.
+The prior distribution assumes all layers have uncorrelated shear wave velocities bounded between 4.0 and 5.0km/s, defined using a uniform distribution, and layer thickness values vary within ±2.5km of their nominal values.

 !!! tip Important